Home Inspection

 • and more…

-• Thermal/infrared imaging [links to which detects extremely small temperature differentials between materials indicating hidden moisture, hidden insulation, thermal bypasses/large energy leaks, etc.
+• Thermal/infrared imaging which detects extremely small temperature differentials between materials indicating hidden moisture, missing insulation, thermal bypasses/large energy leaks, etc.

 • Capacitance and conductance moisture meters that detect hidden moisture and water intrusion that the seller may not have disclosed